-Okay, so technically Sam Sheppard was acquitted—and The Wrong Man certainly supports this motion—but many still believe he was behind his wife’s murder.
+Okay, so technically Sam Sheppard was acquitted—and The Wrong Man certainly supports this notion—but many still believe he was behind his wife’s murder.
 It was summer 1954 when Marilyn Sheppard was beaten to death after her assailant knocked Sam unconscious.
 Without a viable second witness—their son had slept through the entire ordeal—there was little to corroborate Sam’s insistence on an outside killer.
-As a result, he spent ten years in prison before his release in 1966.
+As a result, he spent 10 years in prison before his release in 1966.
 But was Sam's freedom a grievous mistake, or an act of delayed justice?
 Author James Neff argues the latter, but we'll let you reach your own verdict.

 Dead by Sunset

 To his friends, Brad Cunningham was an all-American athlete.
 To his mother and three sisters, he was someone else entirely—a boy so ashamed of his Native American heritage that he turned violent.
 His abusive behaviors escalated throughout his various marriages until his fourth wife, a high-powered attorney, was found bludgeoned in her car.
 Nine years would pass before the case was finally solved, and a guilty Brad found himself rotting in a prison cell.
 With Dead by Sunset, Ann Rule has once again weaved a chilling true crime tale of infidelity, deception, and the monsters who walk unnoticed beside us.